elahehmirzaee/wearable-lymphatic-massage/README.md

 ## Overview

-This repository contains the research and simulation work from my Master's thesis at the University College of Southeast Norway (2017).
-The goal was to design a **portable, wearable device** capable of performing **lymphatic drainage massage** to enhance blood circulation, with a focus on the legs — a common site for varicose veins, reticular veins, and spider veins.
+This repository contains the research and simulation work from my Master's thesis at the University of South-Eastern Norway (USN), formerly Univeristy College of Southeast Norway (HSN) (2017).
+The goal was to design a **portable, wearable device** capable of performing **lymphatic drainage massage** to enhance blood circulation, with a focus on the legs — a common site for varicose veins.

-Unlike bulky pneumatic systems or high‑frequency vibration motors, this device aims to mimic the **slow, superficial pressure** of a human massage (effleurage) using **piezoelectric actuators**.
+Common availabe devices for performing massage are bulky pneumatic systems or high‑frequency vibration motors.
+Due to lack of a device that mimics the **slow, superficial pressure** of human massage, the proposed device is devised: using **piezoelectric actuators** to apply a soothing pressure with a pace similar to hand movements.

 ---

 ## Key Contributions

--  Identified **effleurage** as the most suitable massage technique for portable lymphatic drainage
+-  Identified **effleurage** as the most suitable massage technique
 -  Defined device parameters:
   - Frequency: **1–2 strokes/second**
   - Pressure range: **1.86–6.53 kPa** (based on compression hosiery standards)
   - Target tissue displacement: **3–4 mm**
 -  Selected **piezoelectric materials** (PZT and PVDF) for dry, safe operation
   - Performed **FEM simulations (COMSOL Multiphysics 5.3)** to evaluate actuator performance
   - Compared **contraction/expansion** vs. **bending** actuator modes
--  **Developed MATLAB scripts** to analytically optimize unimorph bender geometry — solving for the non-piezoelectric layer thickness that maximizes deflection (see Appendix A of thesis)
+-  **Developed MATLAB scripts** to analytically and mathematically analyse simulation results to understand the performance and find the suitable structure (see Appendix A of thesis)
--  Optimized **unimorph** and **bimorph** bender structures for maximum deflection under **60V DC** (medical device safety limit)
+-  Optimized the structures for maximum deflection under **60V DC** (medical device safety limit)

 ---